• Skip to primary navigation

 Notes

-• Make Ahead: Freeze baked scones in an air-tight bag or container up to 3 months.
-Thaw in the refrigerator overnight, heat in the oven at 300°F for 2-3 minutes, then drizzle with glaze.
+• Store these leftover buttery scones in an air-tight container.
+This retains the scones' moisture.
+To make ahead, freeze baked scones in an air-tight bag or container up to 3 months.
+When you want to reheat the scones, thaw them in the refrigerator overnight, heat in the oven at 300°F for 2-3 minutes, then drizzle the glaze.

 • To make 16 mini scones, divide the dough in half and form into smaller 5-inch discs.
 Cut each dough disc into 8 wedges and bake for 13-15 minutes.